 Saratoga County Animal Shelter

 C.T.
 Male Associates also provided land survey, geotechnical evaluation and asbestos containing materials evaluation services to assist in the demolition of the existing facility and design of the new structure.
-The design elements of the new structure incorporate gable and gambrel roof styles, reminiscent of the surrounding farm properties and barn-type structures, while incorporating modern, low maintenance and energy efficient building materials and systems, incorporated under NYSERDA’s New Construction program.
-The new facility accommodates feline and canine adoption viewing and administration, isolation, quarantine, and bathing areas; examination, surgery, and euthanasia capabilities; warewash and laundry services; administration and meeting spaces; as well as employee and volunteer amenities.
+The design elements of the new structure incorporate gable and gambrel roof styles reminiscent of the surrounding farm properties and barn-type structures, while incorporating modern, low maintenance and energy efficient building materials and systems, incorporated under NYSERDA’s New Construction program.
+The new facility accommodates feline and canine adoption viewing and administration, isolation, quarantine, and bathing areas; examination and surgery rooms; warewash and laundry services; administration and meeting spaces; as well as employee and volunteer amenities.

 Feature pet displays are arranged for viewing from both the entry vestibule and lobby to welcome visitors.
 Acoustical steel ceiling liners, wall insulation, and separated corridors minimize sound transmission from the canine areas.
 FRP wall coverings and slip-resistant epoxy floor coatings in the animal areas provide durable and sanitary surfaces.
 Mortarless brick wainscots and Kynar-coated metal panels will provide long-lasting exterior wall and roof coverings, with fiberglass composite windows with insulating glass that are economical and energy efficient.